mikecamara/adversarial-machine-learning-attacks/supervisor-meetings-logs/README.md

-## List of meetings with the supervisor
+## List of meetings minutes with the supervisor

 * [First Contact](#first-contact-with-supervisor)
 * [Meeting 1](#meeting-1)